 Solar panels: Modelling and data analysis – Lesson 1

-- Know how to take measurements from scale drawings.
+- Demonstrate how to take measurements from scale drawings.

 - Solve a problem using measurements from a scale drawing.